Indian Singaporeans: Ethno-linguistic profile of Indian Singaporeans

 Indian Singaporean are grouped according to their respective ethnolinguistic backgrounds in the Indian subcontinent or 'dialect group'.
 Most Indians in Singapore have ancestral links to Southern India and Sri Lanka, with substantial groups from Northern India and Western India accounting for most of the remainder.
 These are generally the descendants of both free and indentured settlers from India during the 19th and early half of the 20th century.

 In 2010, the Singapore census categorised 237,473 Singaporeans and 110,646 permanent residents into a number of 'dialect' groups.
-However, these groups included Sikhs, who are a religious rather than linguistic group.
+However, these groups included Sikhs, who are an ethnoreligious rather than linguistic group.
 Virtually all of the Sikhs are Punjabi, which was also captured as a separate 'dialect' category (comprising mainly Hindu Punjabis).
 Given their small absolute and relative numbers, the following table adapts the 2010 census data by combining the 'Sikh' (12,952) and 'Punjabi' (5,672) category under 'Punjabi'.

 The percentages in the table refer to the proportion of each language group within the larger Resident Indian community in Singapore.